antonfirsov/docs/2020/05-May/maui-announcement/introducing-dotnet-maui.md

 ### MVU

 In addition, we are enabling developers to write fluent C# UI and implement the increasingly popular Model-View-Update (MVU) pattern.
-Both MVVM and MVU deliver the same native applications, performance, and platform fidelity.
-Developers will be able to choose which style best suits their preference and use case.
-Let's take a look at MVU in action.
+MVU promotes a one-way flow of data and state management, as well as a code-first development experience that rapidly updates the UI by applying only the changes necessary.

+Below is a basic counter example in the MVU style.

 ```csharp
 readonly State<int> count = 0;